MONEY & LIFE · DENTAL IMPLANTS

 Yes.
 Countries including Mexico, Hungary, Thailand, and Turkey offer single implants for $700-$1,500, representing a 50-80% saving on US prices.
 However, dental tourism carries real risks: differing regulatory standards, limited legal recourse if something goes wrong, and the cost of return trips for follow-up care.
 Factor in travel costs, accommodation, potential complications, and the need for local follow-up care when calculating the true savings.
 The American Dental Association advises patients to verify that overseas providers use FDA-cleared implant systems and follow sterilisation protocols comparable to US standards before travelling for any surgical dental procedure.

 Several strategies can lower your costs without compromising quality.
 First, get multiple quotes: ADA fee data shows a 40-60% price range between the 25th and 75th percentile within the same state.
 Second, ask about dental schools, which offer implant placement at 30-50% below private practice rates under faculty supervision.
 Third, explore dental discount plans (not insurance) like DentalPlans.com, which offer 15-20% off listed fees for a modest annual membership.
 Fourth, consider financing: CareCredit and Lending Club offer promotional 0% APR periods.
-Finally, time your treatment near year-end to maximise annual insurance benefits across two calendar years by splitting the surgical and restorative phases.
+Finally, time your treatment near year-end to maximise annual insurance benefits across two calendar years by splitting the surgical and restorative phases, and maintain rigorous post-implant hygiene since over-brushing your teeth around implant sites with excessive pressure is one of the few habits that can damage gum tissue and destabilise the restoration.
 (Sources: ADA patient resources; NADP plan comparison data)

 Advertisement